eonarheim/eonarheim.github.io/input/posts/repairing-an-old-nes.md

 ### Wrapping it up

-After all this work, the NES still has about a 50% success rate of booting the cartridge, which is much better than the 0% success rate before I started.
-You can make this better doing the wiggle trick.
-While the cart is loaded in the NES wiggle the top of it and repeatedly hit reset until the) game boots.
+After all this work, the NES still has about a 50% success rate of booting the cartridge.
+This is much better than the 0% success rate before I started.
+You can make it load better doing the "wiggle trick."
+While the cart is loaded in the NES, wiggle the top of it and repeatedly hit reset until the game boots.
 I suspect even with the bent pins on the 72-pin connector the corrosion is significant enough to prevent good contact.

 Since I don't want to try boiling electronics in my cookware, I purchased a [replacement 72-pin connector on Amazon](https://www.amazon.com/gp/product/B00EUT0BQU) for $10 which I thought was reasonable.
 Hopefully, this will increase the success rate to 100% of the time it works 100% of the time 😎 I'll post an update to this as soon as I recieve the part.